shaileshyadav7771/calculator/README.md

 This is a simple calculator project in Go, demonstrating the use of Go modules and dependency management.

+## Dependencies
+This project relies on [mathutil](https://github.com/shaileshyadav7771/mathutil) for core utility functions.

 ## Project Structure

 ```plaintext